Alexandra2888/Typescript/generics/README.md

-# are used to build reusable components
+# are used to build reusable components, they refer not to any specific type